 Snails like to hide in dark places, although some like to sit near the lid and others even under the dirt.
 Providing plenty of places that allow the snail to be where it makes them happy can only be good for your snails.We added a terracotta pot and a stick for climbing but you can add real plants, rocks and twigs too.

-Snails eat fruit and veggies (although avoid citrus foods) but theses foods soil quickly.
+Snails eat fruit and veggies (avoid citrus foods) but these foods soil quickly.
 I’d suggest adding a food bowl.
 It makes the clean up and addition of fresh food much easier than if you added it straight to the bottom of the tank.
 Remember to wash the food before you give it to them.
-Many fruits and veggies come home with pesticides on their skin and if you feed it to them, it will kill your snails.
+Many fruits and veggies come home with pesticides on their skins and if you feed it to them it will kill your snails.

 Also, snails need calcium to keep their shells healthy, so adding a bit of cuttlefish or dried crushed egg shells to the side of the dish is important too.
 For a good list of food that snails love and for more information on why snails need calcium in their diet, visit this great website all about pet snails.